Evolutionary Genetics Lab

 Due to COVID19, several policies to protect the health of all EGL users are in place.
 Please contact the lab manager and refer to the EGL COVID19 Safety Page for more detail.
 Thank you for your understanding.
 Posted October 2020.

 Many researchers in the Museum of Vertebrate Zoology collect genetic data to investigate the evolutionary history of the vertebrates they study.
 Knowing the genetic relationships of these species helps scientists to better understand patterns of speciation, evolutionary responses to changing environments, types of animal behavior and social systems, determinations of mate choice, routes and timing of migrations, and many other questions of vertebrate natural history.

-The Museum and its affiliated faculty in Integrative Biology and other departments share the Evolutionary Genetics Laboratory, which occupies a suite of rooms on the 4th floor of the VLSB.
-The lab is equipped for DNA extraction (historical as well as modern samples), PCR amplification, agarose gel electrophoresis, DNA sequencing, real-time PCR, microsatellite development and screening, high-throughput sequencing library construction, cloning, and preliminary data analysis.
-Our major items of equipment include a thermocycler array, benchtop, plate, and floor centrifuges, a digital imaging system for documenting agarose gels, a Nanodrop spectrophotometer, a Qubit fluorometer, a StepOne Plus real-time instrument, a Bioruptor sonicator, and an ABI 3730 48-capillary automated sequencer.
+The Museum and its affiliated faculty in Integrative Biology and other departments share the Evolutionary Genetics Laboratory (EGL), which occupies several rooms on the 4th floor above the MVZ.
+The lab is equipped for DNA extraction (historical as well as modern samples), PCR amplification (polymerase chain reaction), agarose gel electrophoresis, DNA sequencing, real-time PCR, microsatellite development and screening, high-throughput sequencing library construction, cloning, and preliminary data analysis.

 Bench space in the EGL lab is open to students, postdocs, visiting researchers, curators, and faculty members in the MVZ and IB, as well as to outside departments when space is available.
 Supplies and equipment are shared.